 Algo-Trading in Practice

-- When the 50-day moving average of a company crosses the 200-day moving average, buy 50 shares.
+- When the 50-day moving average of a company crosses the 200-day moving average, buy 50 shares

-- When a stock’s 50-day moving average falls below its 200-day moving average, it is time to sell.
+- When a stock’s 50-day moving average falls below its 200-day moving average, it is time to sell

-Using these two simple commands, a computer software program will automatically monitor the stock price and generate buy-and-sell orders when the preset conditions are met.
-The trader no longer needs to manually enter orders or examine current prices and data.
+Using these two simple commands, a computer software program will automatically monitor the stock price and generate buy-and-sell orders when the conditions are met.

+You as a trader will no longer need to manually enter orders or examine current prices and data.
 The online trading opportunity is determined automatically and reliably by the algorithmic trading system.